 When I first started on the road of being a mom of a child with autism and epilepsy, I was a fish out of water.
 I had no preparation or warning and not a clue of how to be the mom I needed to be for my daughter who obviously needed so much care.
 Out of desperation, I turned to every single place I could possibly think of to find answers.
-I came up pretty short and was shocked that something so known as autism or epilepsy had so few resources for people trying to make sense of it all.
-Doctors, specialists, friends, and family all had their value but the place I found the most help was from other parents who had gone through the same or similar journey as me.
+I came up pretty short and was shocked that something so well-known as autism or epilepsy had so few resources for people trying to make sense of it all.
+Doctors, specialists, friends, and family all had their value, but the place I found the most help was from other parents who had gone through the same or similar journey as me.

 When Remy first started having seizures, I was shocked that the “so-called” professionals had no real answers.
-When we left the hospital and I pleaded with the doctors and nurses to “PLEASE tell me what to do next” they all shrugged their shoulders and said “I’m not really sure, just come back to the hospital if you need to”
+When we left the hospital and I pleaded with the doctors and nurses to “PLEASE tell me what to do next” they all shrugged their shoulders and said, “I’m not really sure, just come back to the hospital if you need to.”

 Luckily for me, I was able to connect with the most amazing people in this new world of parenting that helped show me every step of the way.
 This was so incredibly valuable to meet other parents and see what they have done, but I wished there was a place to go that could dive deeper into some of these topics.

 I wished that there was a podcast, blog, website, school any place that I could go and be able to get information about all the things we as special needs parents need and want to know.
 How to get the right services for my daughter, what available services are out there, what research has been done for autism, what drugs do what for seizures, why isn’t my daughter talking yet, why does she wake up 8 times a night, what do I do during a meltdown, how will I ever take my child out in public without her running away, can my child go to school and if so, what does that look like?